Azure/azure-powershell/src/Accounts/Accounts/help/Connect-AzAccount.md

 azureuser@contoso.com  Subscription1    xxxx-xxxx-xxxx-xxxx     AzureCloud
 ```

-This command connects to an Azure account using certificate-based service principal authentication.
-The service principal used for authentication should have been created with the given certificate.
+This command connects to an Azure account specified in "AccountId" using the AccessToken and KeyVaultAccessToken provided.

 ## PARAMETERS